-Control in beds and bedding: All bedding needs to be washed and dried or just dried at a high temperature (130°F).
-Mattresses can be steam cleaned or washed thoroughly with soap and water and left outside to dry.
-If washing or steam cleaning is not possible, products that are labeled for mattress treatment can be applied to the mattress to kill the bed bugs.
+Control in beds and bedding: All bedding should be dried in a clothes dryer for at least 30 minutes at a high temperature (130°F).
+Mattresses can be steam-cleaned or washed thoroughly with soap and water and left outside to dry.
+If washing or steam-cleaning is not possible, insecticide products that are labeled for mattress treatment can be applied to the mattress to kill the bed bugs.
 After cleaning or treating a mattress with an insecticide, it should be encased in a bed bug-proof mattress cover to prevent any surviving bed bugs from getting off the mattress and biting.
-Encasing the mattress will also prevent it from becoming reinfested with bed bugs still in the room.
+Encasing the mattress will also prevent it from becoming reinfested with any bed bugs still in the room.
 Box springs are a popular harborage for bed bugs.
-To treat the box springs, remove and discard the cloth backing to provide access to the inner frame so that you can treat the inside of the wood frame and along the slats and bedsprings with a labeled insecticide.
-Cover box springs with a bed bug-proof mattress cover after treatment.
-Inspect the headboard and bed frame for bed bugs and treat with a labeled insecticide.
+To treat the box springs, remove and discard the cloth backing to provide access to the inner frame.
+Then, you can treat the inside of the wood frame and along the slats and bedsprings with a labeled insecticide.
+Cover box springs with a bed bug-proof mattress encasement after treatment.
+Inspect the headboard and bed frame for bed bugs.
+Remove (either by vacuuming or with an adhesive lint roller) or kill any live bugs that are found, then treat the headboard and bed frame with an appropriate residual insecticide, following all label instructions.

-Control in infested rooms: Inspect the room thoroughly by looking around the edges of the carpet, between the floorboards, behind photos or posters on the wall, along the door frames around closets, inside shoes that are worn infrequently, and in any other crack or crevice where bed bugs can hide.
-Remove all clothing and place in a sealed plastic bag until it can be put into a hot dryer.
-Remove all personal items from closets and drawers, disposing (outside) of all unnecessary items while inspecting and cleaning the rest.
+Control in infested rooms: Inspect the room thoroughly by looking around the edges of the carpet, between the floorboards, behind photos or posters on the wall, along the door frames around closets, inside shoes that are worn infrequently, and in any other crack or crevice where bed bugs could be hiding.
+Remove or kill any live bed bugs that are found (either by vacuuming or with an adhesive lint roller).
+In areas where bed bug evidence (cast skins, feces, or live bugs) is found, remove all clothing and linens, placing them in a sealed plastic bag until they can be put into a hot dryer.
+Carefully inspect all personal items from areas where you found bed bug evidence.
+Dispose of unnecessary or unsalvageable items by taking them outside and prepare the rest for cleaning or treatment with an appropriately labeled insecticide.
 Treat furniture and other areas with a labeled insecticide.
 It is recommended that a combination of insecticide products be used simultaneously.
-A crack and crevice treatment, and a long term residual dust insecticide in wall voids is the best approach.
+A crack and crevice treatment and a long term residual desiccant dust insecticide in wall voids is the best approach.
 The infested location should be treated at least three times at two-week intervals.
 All of these treatments should be applied by a professional.

 Keep in mind that bed bug treatment is very difficult.
 Most pest management professionals have only recently learned how to treat for bed bugs.
-Also, there are only a few products labeled for bed bug treatment.
+Also, there are a limited number of products labeled for bed bug treatment.
 There are even fewer low toxicity products that can be applied to mattresses or bedding.
 Bed bugs are hard to locate, hard to kill, and can live for several months without feeding so clutter removal, vigilance, and patience are absolutely necessary when attempting to control this pest.